CamperSamu/TAB/README.md

+## Fork
+This fork adds back packet support to Velocity.
+This fork is unofficial and is in no way affiliated, endorsed, or maintained by NEZNAMY.
+Use at your own risk!
+Requires [VelocityPacketInjector](https://github.com/NovaMC/VelocityPacketInjector) plugin on your proxy to work!

 ## Introduction
 Here it is.
 After countless requests to go opensource, I did it to make those people quiet.
 It worked.
 It's already been a year and I still can't see any positives of it.
 This way I just made it easier for everyone to make a plugin as good, so people can stop using it and switch to something better.
 Or just get premium version for free.